The Royal Charter of King Oberon VII

 From "Rubiáyát of Omar Khayyám"

-If an area is frequented by rats, crows, magpies or (as in lesser cases) by weasels the immediate fairy population will suffer unless their place of abode is firmly secured.
+If an area is frequented by rats, crows, magpies or (as in lesser cases) by weasels the immediate fairy population will suffer unless their home is firmly secured.
 A fairy door is the only safe measure in preventing pest infestation.
-Fairy doors are secured by magic and therefore cannot be opened by humans, rats or birds.
+Fairy doors are locked by magic and therefore cannot be opened by humans, rats or birds.

 As a craftsman I was asked if I could make such a door.
 The woodworking skills were within my capabilities however as a human , I leave the magical locking device to be completed by the fairies themselves.